-The health and safety of the University of Maryland, Baltimore (UMB) community is my primary focus - as it has been throughout the COVID-19 pandemic and continues to be every day.
-UMB is committed to transparency and accountability, and the 2021 Annual Clery Campus Security and Fire Report is one way that we share information about safety on campus.
-In this report, we disclose data on incidents occurring at UMB, provide instructions for reporting crimes to the UMB Police Department (UMBPD), and detail the resources you can take advantage of to protect yourself and your property.
+The 2022 Annual Security and Fire Safety Report is one way that we share information about safety on campus.
+In this report, we disclose data on incidents occurring at UMB, provide instructions for reporting crimes to the UMB Police Department (UMBPD), and detail resources you can take advantage of to protect yourself and your property.

-UMBPD is a progressive, community-oriented agency that is dedicated to UMB's core values.
+UMBPD is a progressive, community-oriented agency.
 Its mission is to promote a safe and secure campus environment for students, faculty, staff, and visitors.
 We appreciate UMBPD's dedication to safeguarding the people of this University.
-I thank the department for protecting us, for alerting us to possible danger, and for its outreach to our neighbors.
+I thank UMBPD for protecting us, for alerting us to possible danger, and for its outreach to our neighbors.